shopware/docs/guides/plugins/apps/app-scripts/README.md

 App Scripts allow your app to include logic that is executed inside the Shopware execution stack.
 It allows you to build richer extensions that integrate more deeply with Shopware.

 {% hint style="info" %}
-Note that app scripts were introduced in Shopware 6.4.8.0, and is not supported by prior versions.
+Note that app scripting was introduced in Shopware 6.4.8.0, and is not supported in previous versions.
 {% endhint %}

 ## Script Hooks

 The entry point for each script are the so-called "Hooks".
 You can register one or more scripts inside your app, that should be executed whenever a specific hook is triggered.
 Through the hook your script gets access to the data of the current execution context and can react to or manipulate the data in some way.

-See the [Hooks reference](../../../../resources/references/app-reference/script-reference/script-hooks-reference.md) for a complete list of all hooks, that are available.
+See the [Hooks reference](../../../../resources/references/app-reference/script-reference/script-hooks-reference.md) for a complete list of all available.

 ## Scripts

 At the core App Scripts are [twig files](https://twig.symfony.com/) that are executed in a sandboxed environment.
-Based on which hook the script is registered to, the script as access to the data of that hook, and pre-defined services, that can be used to execute your custom logic.
+Based on which hook the script is registered to, the script has access to the data of that hook, and pre-defined services, that can be used to execute your custom logic.

-Apps scripts are placed in the `Resources/scripts`-folder of your app.
-Inside that folder you need to create a subfolder for each hook, you want to execute a script on.
-The name of the subfolder needs to match the name of the hook.
+Apps scripts are placed in the `Resources/scripts` directory of your app.
+For each hook you want to execute a script on, create a new subdirectory.
+The name of the subdirectory needs to match the name of the hook.

-You can place one or more `.twig`-files inside each of these subfolders, that will be executed when the hook is triggered.
+You can place one or more `.twig` files inside each of these subdirectories, that will be executed when the hook gets triggered.

 The file structure of your apps should look like this:

 ```text